risingwavelabs/risingwave-docs-legacy/docs/deploy/risingwave-docker-compose.md

 ---
-id: risingwave-in-docker
+id: risingwave-docker-compose
 title: Set up a local RisingWave cluster in Docker
-description: Start a multi-node local RisingWave cluster in Docker.
+description: Start a multi-node local RisingWave cluster with Docker Compose.
-slug: /risingwave-in-docker
+slug: /risingwave-docker-compose
 ---

-You can set up a full-featured RisingWave cluster via Docker Desktop.
+This article will help you use the pre-defined Docker Compose configuration file to set up a full-featured multi-node RisingWave cluster.

 The cluster is composed of multiple RisingWave components, including:

 * A frontend node
 * A compute node